 Watch this space

 All papers, events, briefs, blog posts, and opportunities to engage relating to this project will be available on this webpage.
-Calls for research relating to this project will be made available in 2021.

 For information on the first phase of the project read more here.

 Improving capacities for tax and other domestic revenue collection is a key target of SDG 17.
 In addition, SDG 16 is dedicated to the promotion of inclusive societies with effective and accountable institutions.
 Furthermore, tax capacity is closely linked to the ability of governments to offer better public services to end poverty (SDG 1), reduce inequalities (SDG 10), and ensure sustainable economic growth (SDG 8).
 Good governance in the area of tax and social protection is a key factor in efforts to improve women and girls’ living standards as they are more dependent on efficient public service delivery (SDG 5).